Implementation of the Fossil Fuel Investment Principles

 Fossil fuel producers should be transparent with Yale and Yale’s Investment Managers about their compliance with Principles Nos.
 1 through 4.

+Principles 1, 2, and/or 5.
 The CCIR approved the ACIR’s recommendation that coal producers no longer be eligible for the Endowment under Principle 1, because there are feasible alternatives to coal that result in less GHG emissions relative to energy supplied.
-The CCIR also approved the ACIR’s recommendation that certain oil and gas companies no longer be eligible for the Endowment because they fail to disclose their Scope 1 and Scope 2 GHG emissions, or produce fossil fuels with a high level of GHG intensity, indicating a violation of Principles 1, 2 and/or 5.
+The CCIR also approved the ACIR’s recommendation that certain oil and gas companies no longer be eligible for the Endowment because they fail to disclose their Scope 1 and Scope 2 GHG emissions, or they produce fossil fuels with a high level of GHG intensity, indicating a violation of Principles 1, 2 and/or 5.

 The following list is subject to change based on periodic updates by the ACIR, subject to approval by the CCIR.